 Editor’s note: On Saturday July 8, Buster was at work with his owner and some wounds were visible, and he was a little skittish with strangers, but otherwise alright.

-On July 3 Greenwich Police officer Justin Quagliani responded to an address in Byram on a report of past dog bites, in which the victims were two Golden Retrievers.
+On July 3 Greenwich Police officer Justin Quagliani responded to an address in Byram on a report of past dog bites.
+The victims were two Golden Retrievers.

 During the visit to the owner, an elderly woman, Officer Quagliani said her dog, a pit bull type dog which he described as weighing about 70 lbs, very athletic and broad chested, got loose.